WynandL/plexpi/readme.txt

 bash plex.sh

 When the script has completed, the PI will be restarted and can be accessed remotely from Putty (192.168.1.200)

-Before running the script:
-1. Ensure there is a Videos folder on the external HDD and it is plugged in (USB)
-2. Ensure that the current network runs on 192.168.1.X
-3. Keep the keyboard attached, there will be 2 prompts to answer yes on

 After the script has completed:
 Log in to Plex on the browser (192.168.1.200:32400/web/index.html) and configure the library